DmitryShaburov/ebs_snapshot_exporter/README.md

 Export AWS EBS Snapshot metrics in Prometheus format.

+## Credits

+- [mr-karan/ebs-snapshot-exporter](https://github.com/mr-karan/ebs-snapshot-exporter) - for main idea, readme and parts of code
+- [prometheus](https://github.com/prometheus/) - for examples how to write Prometheus exporters
+- [prometheus-community/helm-charts](https://github.com/prometheus-community/helm-charts) - for examples of Helm charts for Prometheus exporters

 ## Features

 - Ability to add ad-hoc labels in the form of AWS Tags to the exported metrics.